 When I first put Chorus on, I was so pleased to discover I like its feel better than the We-Vibe Sync’s.
 At first I assumed my enjoyment was down to the vibe intensity (Chorus is better there; see the next section of this review for details).
 But Chorus’ internal/G-spot arm is also slightly larger, and that sure as hell works for me:

 Chorus is slim to still allow room for a penis (or a dildo) without discomfort.
-But it has a slightly larger bump.
+But its Gspot arm has a slightly larger bump.
 It anchors better for me, catches on my pubic bone better.
 My vag likes a little more, so Chorus’ G-spot bump is a welcome improvement.
+In comparing Sync vs Chorus, that’s been a huge reason I prefer the Chorus over the Sync.

 I’ve one essential ingredient for LOVING the We-Vibe Chorus as a wear-around vibe: spandex.
 To keep this rumbly vibe 100% stable while I’m walking around the house, I gotta have tight pants on.
 Saggy underwear = less pressure, and less good feels.
 So I lock Chorus in place tight with non-sagging nylon/spandex mini-shorts, and I’m walking around with my squeeze remote, powering up the vibes at will.

 And of course We-Vibe couples vibes—all 4 of them—were designed for wear during penis-in-vagina sex.
-They add clit stimulation, for everyone who doesn’t come easily from vaginal penetration alone.
+They add clitoral stimulation, for everyone who doesn’t come easily from vaginal penetration alone or who wants a great blended orgasm; and stimulate the other partners penis.
+This clever design dominates the couples sex toy section of every retailer.

 The fact that both Chorus and Sync have highly adjustable joints is very important.
 Especially since my clit-to-vag distance isn’t “typical.”
 I rarely am able to use rabbit vibes, because the clit section is way too far forward.
 The cheaper We-Vibe couples toys, Unite and Match; and Satisfyer partner toys don’t have easily adjustable joints, so there’s just no way for me.